sebastian-vogt-cs/bachelors-thesis/README.md

 * Beware that for the random walks, the whole run is stopped and continued 6 times, which means that in order to reach 751 iterations, the iteration number must be 125
 * The rest of the configurations can be edited in the other dicts
 * The last two dicts in this list of dicts are `remainingWdhsDistance` and `remainingWdhsNoDistance`, which contain the number of runs you want to do for each app for branch distance and code-based fitness respectively (code-based is called NoDistance here)
 * Only the five apps that are included in the paper can be used, even though there are more apps listed in the template `generate_configs.py`.
-Please delete the other apps or set the number to 0.
+Please set the number of runs to 0 for the other apps.
 (The last 5 apps in the list are possible)
 * For the other apps, set the number to the amount of runs you want to start for that app and fitness function
 * After setting everything the way you want it (most things can be left the way they are, except the apps that do not work), exit the editor.
 * Execute `cp -r bachelor-thesis-apps/apps appsBranch` in `/scratch/<username>/home/test_dir`